raulmf9325/Name-your-new-Company/README.md

 # Startup Company Name

-An app that generates random names for a startup company
+An app that generates random names for a startup company.
+Based on the tutorial found on the Flutter Documentation.

 ## Demo